okhodjaev/okhodjaev.github.io/analysis.md

 ### [A Pause You Cannot Enforce](/analysis/a-pause-you-cannot-enforce/)

-On June 4, 2026, Anthropic published "When AI Builds Itself" — disclosing that most of its production code is now written by its own model and proposing a globally coordinated pause on frontier AI development.
+On June 4, 2026, **Anthropic** published [**'When AI Builds Itself'**](https://www.anthropic.com/institute/recursive-self-improvement) — disclosing that most of its production code is now written by its own model and proposing a globally coordinated pause on frontier AI development.
 The proposal diagnoses the trajectory with precision.
 It does not explain why the proposed remedy is structurally unavailable, or what the pause debate means for the nations that will be bound by a decision made in their absence.
 An open letter to the consumer nations of artificial intelligence.

 *June 18, 2026.* [**Read Analysis →**](/analysis/a-pause-you-cannot-enforce/)